Alegafrenn/CustomNet-CSHARP/README.md

 C# Networking library based on TCP Sockets.
-CustomNet maked for multiplayer games, but it can used for other targets.
+CustomNet made for multiplayer games, but it can use for other targets.